KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/continuous_integration.rst

 Changing package dependencies for a CircleCI build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Occasionally, you may need to change the dependencies of a repository.
-The following steps can be used to update the dependencies of a repository:
+The following steps can perform this task:

 #.
 Update the ``pip`` ``requirements.txt`` files which identify packages that the repository uses.
 To automate this process, use the commands in `karr_lab_build_utils <https://docs.karrlab.org/karr_lab_build_utils/latest/tutorial_developers.html#managing-dependencies-of-packages>`_ that can obtain a package's dependencies and identify dependencies that may be missing or unnecessary.